saezlab/pypath/README.rst

 **MySQL** submodule helps to manage MySQL connections and track queries.
 It is able to run queries parallely to optimize CPU and memory usage on the server, handling queues, and serve the result by server side or client side storage.
 The ``chembl`` and potentially the ``mapping`` modules rely on this ``mysql`` module.

-The most important function in module ``dataio`` is a very flexible download manager built around ``curl``.
-The function ``dataio.curl()`` accepts numerous arguments, tries to deal in a smart way with local cache, authentication, redirects, uncompression, character encodings, FTP and HTTP transactions, and many more stuff.
+The most important function in module ``dataio`` is a very flexible **download manager** built around ``curl``.
+The function ``dataio.curl()`` accepts numerous arguments, tries to deal in a smart way with local **cache,** authentication, redirects, uncompression, character encodings, FTP and HTTP transactions, and many other stuff.
 Cache can grow to several GBs, and takes place in ``./cache`` by default.
 Please be aware of this, and use for example symlinks in case of using multiple working directories.

+A simple **webservice** comes with this module: the ``server`` module based on ``twisted.web.server`` opens a custom port and serves plain text tables over HTTP with REST style querying.